johans-work/niyanodes/README.md

 ##

+We've caught on to the value of meta data.
+This is the meta system.

 Just as an abstract of a paper is a smaller pattern that describes a larger pattern, so are all words in Enlgish that represent their meaning, and names of people that represent each person.
 The names form a name space that allows us to differentiate each abstraction individually.